gcotcheza/php-course/README.md

 # PHP From Scratch Sandbox

 ## About
-This repository contains my learning progress and projects from the Udemy course ["PHP From Scratch"](https://www.udemy.com/course/php-from-scratch-course/?kw=php&src=sac).
+This repository contains my learning progress and projects from the Udemy course [PHP From Scratch](https://www.udemy.com/course/php-from-scratch-course/?kw=php&src=sac).
 It's a collection of exercises, examples, and personal projects that I've created while following along with the course.

 ## Course Overview
 The course covers fundamental PHP concepts, including: